jandejager10/CodInstProj3/README.md

 - forms.py: Python file defining user input forms (add/edit book, write review).
 - README.md: This file (currently editing and updating as I go).
 - requirements.txt: Text file listing project dependencies.
+- data/company.json: will define the database models
+- templates/base.html: the base html file
+- templates/books.html:  for browsing books
-...(other folders/files as needed)
+- templates/add_book.html: for adding new books and more ...(other folders/files as needed)
 ### Current Progress (Update as you go)
 Briefly describe the current state of the project.
 What functionalities are implemented?